GraphMoLab/Graph2Token/GNN_pretrained/README.md

 text_model = AutoModel.from_pretrained(bert_name, cache_dir=pretrained_SciBERT_folder).to(device)
 ```
 Download GraphMVP model, check this [repo](https://github.com/chao1224/GraphMVP), and the checkpoints on this [link](https://drive.google.com/drive/folders/1uPsBiQF3bfeCAXSDd4JfyXiTh-qxYfu6).
-Put it at the right file path and Then run:
+Put it at the your file path and then run:
 ```bash
 python pretrain.py
 ```